BanuPrakash/ADOBE_Java17_Spring/README.md

 2) Named Modules / Application Modules --> this is what we build. this is what build. this contains module-info.java ==> module-info.class

+a) Single project can also contain multiple modules

+javac --module-source-path src -m main.app,core.app  -d out java --module-path out -m main.app/example.app.AppMain

+-m is module
+--module-path instead of -cp [classpath]
+-p is short cut of --module-path

 File -> New Project --> Intellij with Java; Name :moduleexample

 module name as reverse-domain ==> artifactID + groupId

+3) Automatic Modules
+We can add unofficial existing "jar" files [without module-info.jar] to module path. many libraries as of now are not JPMS based including "spring libraries" --> not named module

+javac --module-path "spring.core.jar"
+spring becomes automatic modules; normaly name of the jar becomes the module name or if the jar contains MANIFEST.MF file --> where module name can be mentioned

+module myapp {
+	requires spring.beans;
+	requires spring.core;
+}

+4) unnamed module:
+jar file is added to classpath, but not to module path.
+--> for downward comptibility
+jar if it contains module-info.java --> it's ignored. everything in jar which is public is accessble

 ```
 module moduleexample {